microsoft/FastTrack/scripts/get-teamsusage/README.md

 1. Copy the script file "Get-TeamsUsage.ps1" to a folder and open a PowerShell command window to that folder
 2. Execute the script using:

-`.\Get-TeamsUsage.ps1 -tenantName "contoso.onmicrosoft.com" -ClientID "{your app id}" -GroupsReport getOffice365GroupsActivityDetail -Period D7`
+`.\Get-TeamsUsage.ps1 -tenantName "contoso.onmicrosoft.com" -ClientID "{your app id}" -GroupsReport getOffice365GroupsActivityDetail -Period D7 -redirectUri "urn:foo"`

 (You may be prompted to install the nuget provider and several other libraries.
 This is expected so the dependencies can be auto-installed.)

 3. Review the produced csv file, or optionally you can pipe the array results to other commands such as Format-Table

-`.\Get-TeamsUsage.ps1 -tenantName "contoso.onmicrosoft.com" -ClientID "{your app id}" -GroupsReport getOffice365GroupsActivityDetail -Period D7 | Format-Table`
+`.\Get-TeamsUsage.ps1 -tenantName "contoso.onmicrosoft.com" -ClientID "{your app id}" -GroupsReport getOffice365GroupsActivityDetail -Period D7 -redirectUri "urn:foo" | Format-Table`

 |Option|Description|Default
 |----|--------------------------|--------------------------